ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

 * Add your App to the main menu by modifying dsaidemenu.R and the MainMenu Shiny app.R file.

 ##To prepare App documentation
 * Write the documentation for the app as markdown file.
 A template exists in the allappdocumentation/rmarkdowntemplate/ folder.
-Add information to the template as described there.
+Add information to the template as described in the template.
 * Turn your documentation file into an HTML file and copy to the allappdocumentation/ folder.
 * First part of file name must be the same as name for the Shiny app.
 You can have additional text following an underscore, it will be stripped.
 * Run the R script processAllFiles.R, which will execute a function by the same name inside the script.
-This splits html files.
-Each section in the html file that has a 'shinytabNNN' id will be extracted and placed into a separate html file.
+This function runs through all html files in that folder and splits them.
+Each section in the documentation html file that has a 'shinytabNNN' id will be extracted and placed into a separate html file.
 Any other sections are ignored.
+Those 'shinytabNNN' files are later loaded by the shiny UI and displayed inside the app.
 * The newly created files will be placed in the www subfolders for each shiny app in inst/shinyapps/
-* The www subfolder for each shiny app is deleted and re-created on each run, so should not contain any other files
+* The www subfolder for each shiny app is deleted and re-created on each run, so don't edit manually
 * Naming for newly created html files is shinytab1.html, etc. and header.html/footer.html
 * see also comments in processAllFiles.R for more details